Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 We took a fresh stem and removed the lower leaves.
 Next, we placed the stem in a jar of water in a spot that received some indirect light.

-We also changed the water every few days, and within 9 days, roots started to form.
-Once the roots were an inch or two long, we planted the new plant in the soil in a pot.
+We also changed the water every few days, and within nine days, roots started to form.
+Once the roots were an inch or two long, we planted the new plant in a pot and set it in the soil.

 Takeaway

-These are some of our favorite foods; you can easily regrow them from leftovers right in your home.
+These are some of our favorite fruits, vegetables, and herbs that you can regrow from scraps or saved seeds at home.

 Give them a try.
 You’ll be amazed at how much food you can produce from scraps that would otherwise end up in the compost or trash.